 How To Pack Fragile Items (2024 Guide)

 Moving day can be stressful, especially when it comes to packing your cherished fragile items.
-Read our guide below for tips on how to keep your delicate possessions safe while you prepare for your move.
+Packing your fragile items doesn’t need to be a daunting task, though.
+In this guide, we offer tips on how to pack your fragile items safely while you prepare for your move.
 We cover everything from choosing the correct box to correct taping techniques and more.

 Packing Breakable Items for a Move

-Use durable supplies while packing to ensure boxes don’t break, tape remains secure, and bubble wrap protects your delicate items.
+When packing breakable items, always use durable supplies to ensure boxes don’t break, tape remains secure, and bubble wrap protects your delicate items.
 Read our additional packing tips below for simple but effective ways to keep your stuff from breaking.

 Choose the Correct Box